openvinotoolkit/openvino/src/plugins/intel_cpu/src/docs/convPostOps.md

 Fused legacy input zero point can not supported on amx cpu platforms and will fall back on vnni.
 The perf would greatly lower than amx.
 The stock onednn supports the per-tensor zero points. **Only on AMX platform, per-tensor zero point is fused into conv**

+# App can enforce BRGCONV kernel
+On AMX platform, even conv fuses legacy post-ops, conv node would try using brgconv no matter whether app enforces brgconv.

+On AVX-512 platform, when conv fuses legacy post-ops,conv node would  try using brgconv only when app enforce via rtinfo.
 # post-ops attribute in conv

 ## on avx512-core AMX platform: